simionAndrei/SBD_AWS-assignment/README.md

 ***Table 4*** - AWS `c4.8xlarge` instance pricing

-Using this values from above we calculated the price for each of the run experiment from _Table 3_, both for on-spot and on-demand instances.
+Using this values from above we calculated the price for each of the run experiments from _Table 3_, both for on-spot and on-demand instances.

 | Running ID | On-spot price | On-demand price |